The Terminator: Home media

 The Terminator was released on VHS and Betamax in 1985.
 The film performed well financially on its initial release.
 The Terminator premiered at number 35 on the top video cassette rentals and number 20 on top video cassette sales charts.
 In its second week, The Terminator reached number 4 on the top video cassette rentals and number 12 on top video cassette sales charts.

 In March 1995, The Terminator was released as a letterboxed edition on Laserdisc.
 The film premiered through Image Entertainment on DVD, on September 3, 1997.
 IGN referred to this DVD as "pretty bare-bones ... released with just a mono soundtrack and a kind of poor transfer."

 Through their acquisition of PolyGram Filmed Entertainment's pre-1996 film library catalogue, MGM Home Entertainment released a special edition of the film on October 2, 2001, which included documentaries, the script, and advertisements for the film.
 On January 23, 2001, a Hong Kong VCD edition was released online.
 On June 20, 2006, the film was released on Blu-ray by Sony Pictures Home Entertainment in the United States, becoming the first film from the 1980s on the format.
 In 2013, the film was re-released by 20th Century Fox Home Entertainment on Blu-ray, with a new digitally remastered transfer from a 4K restoration by Lowry Digital and supervised by James Cameron, which features improved picture quality, as well as minimal special features, such as deleted scenes and a making-of feature.
 These are the exact same special features that have been carried over from previous Blu-ray releases.
+The film was released on Ultra HD Blu-ray by Warner Bros.
+Discovery Home Entertainment in November 5, 2024.